infonl/info-jira-issue-details-enhancements/README.md

  - Name: JIRA issue details
  - URL: replace url by `*/browse/*`
  - Options: enable JavaScript and JQuery 3
- - Copypaste this whole script in the JS-pane.
+ - Open https://raw.githubusercontent.com/infonl/jira-issue-details-enhancements/main/js%2Cjs in a browser tab and copypaste this whole script in the JS-pane.
 Keep CSS pane empty
 6. Save
 7. Go to JIRA issue and refresh.
 The copypasteable link should appear now directly under the issue action buttons [Edit | Comment etc].